Cognisen

 0%

 The mechanism is a hiring freeze at the entry level, not displacement of incumbents.
-Companies are not firing people because of AI; they are not hiring new people into roles where AI might eventually reduce need.
-The effect is invisible in unemployment data because workers who aren't hired never become "unemployed" — they return to school, take different roles, or exit the labor force entirely.
+Companies are not firing people because of AI.
+They are not hiring new people into roles where AI might eventually reduce need.
+The effect is invisible in unemployment data because workers who are never hired never become “unemployed.”
+They return to school, take different roles, or exit the labor force entirely.

 94%